matthewfeickert-talks/talk-iris-hep-demo-day-december-2022/talk.md

 ---
 # Introduction and Overview

+.kol-1-1.large[
+- This work is really all thanks to BNL team
+      - Doug Benjamin
+      - Ofer Rind
+      - Chris Hollowell
+- Ongoing process, but today just showing the first (unoptimized) first steps that came together pleasantly quickly
+- Today showing examples of running at BNL's SDCC Jupyter instance ]

 <!-- .kol-1-2.large[
 - In Tuesday's session, Daniel Katz already gave very nice high level overview of software citation .bold[principles] and .bold[tools]
 - This is an .red[opinionated] summary of the tooling landscape and examples of workflows